Exploring Perfume Types — A Fragrance Lover’s Guide

 Read on for the rundown on the five basic perfume types.

-Parfum Twenty to forty percent perfume concentration.
+Parfum — Twenty to forty percent perfume concentration.
 Known interchangeably as Parfum, Extrait de Parfum or Pure Perfume (just to keep things confusing!), it is the most concentrated, most costly and longest-lasting type of fragrance.
-CUSANI Parfum contain a minimum perfume concentration of thirty percent and will stay on the skin for about six hours, with base notes lingering for eight to twelve hours.
+CUSANI Parfum contain a minimum perfume concentration of thirty percent and will stay on the skin for about six hours, depending on skin chemistry, with base notes lingering for eight to twelve hours.

 Eau de Parfum (EdP) — Fifteen to twenty percent perfume concentration.
 Eau de Parfum tends to be a popular fragrance type due to its good longevity, and price points that are lower than Parfum.
-CUSANI Eaux de Parfum contain twenty percent perfume concentration and will stay on the skin for three to four hours, with base notes lingering up to five hours.
+CUSANI Eaux de Parfum contain twenty percent perfume concentration and will stay on the skin for about four hours, depending on skin chemistry, with base notes lingering up to five hours.

 Eau de Toilette (EdT) — Five to fifteen percent perfume concentration; they typically stay on the skin for about three hours.